rollingedit/YouTube-Album-Splitter/README.md

 One file.
 Double-click.
 Paste a YouTube link.
 Get separate song files.

-YouTube Album Splitter is a beginner-friendly, no-setup, self-contained Windows tool for turning a chaptered YouTube album upload you own or have permission to use into separate song files automatically.
+YouTube Album Splitter is a beginner-friendly, no-setup Windows tool for turning a chaptered YouTube album upload you own or have permission to use into separate song files automatically.

 The tedious part before this was not just downloading audio.
 It was everything after that: splitting one long upload into tracks, renaming track files, adding album art, setting track numbers, fixing artist/album metadata, avoiding playlist surprises, and making the output folder look like something you can actually drop into a music app.

 This tool does all of that automatically.
-The automation behind it is custom-built, then packaged into one self-contained `.bat` file so it stays easy to use.
+The automation behind it is custom-built, then packaged into one self-contained launcher so it stays easy to use.
 No command-line setup, no manual installs, no copying commands, and no separate helper files to keep track of.
 Any helper scripts it needs are created temporarily by the tool itself.

 It handles the download, splitting, album art, smart folder naming, metadata cleanup, temporary-file cleanup, and repeat prompts automatically.